woz5999/vault/website/source/docs/enterprise/replication/index.html.md

 ## Architecture

-~> **Note:** Replication is only supported on Vault Enterprise systems that use Consul as a storage backend.

 The core unit of Vault replication is a **cluster**, which is comprised of a collection of Vault nodes (an active and its corresponding HA nodes).
 Multiple Vault clusters communicate in a one-to-many near real-time flow.